jbakjaskier/credit-cushion/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Remaining TODOs:

+1. Hardship Form State UI
+   - For the `emailSentToRepresentative` state - a UI must be implemented

+2. Adding a UI for the loan interface

+3. Ability to view and edit Variation Generated Before Sending to Customer
+   - This also involves updating the Db status

+# Nice to Have / Phase Two

+4. Embedding the WebForm UI